Minivera/go-lander/README.md

 Returning only a single child from a component may not always be practical.
 If a component renders a slice of children, for example, you would need to wrap that slice in an HTML node such as a `div` to only return a single child.
-GO-lander provides a final type of node to solve this problem, the `lander.Fragment` node.
+Lander provides a final type of node to solve this problem, the `lander.Fragment` node.

 A fragment takes a slice of nodes as its children and will render them as if they were a direct child of the closest HTML node.
 Fragments are also very useful when you want to assign a slice of children to a node that already